Food | General

 Plant-based meat innovation has also come a long way this year.
 Beyond Meat introduced an even meatier version of their famous Beyond Burger, with a texture nearly indistinguishable from its animal-derived counterpart, and will soon be bringing the Beyond Sausage to Europe.
 This and other products from plant-based meat brands such as Moving Mountains and Impossible Foods mean that it’s now easier than ever to make more planet-friendly food choices.

 So many fast-food chains and major supermarkets have hopped on board, that it’s hard to keep up!
-The plant-based sausage roll from UK bakery chain Greggs was a huge hit, while Burger King added the Impossible Whopper to its menu, and McDonald’s introduced a plant-based burger in Germany and parts of Canada.
-KFC tested the plant-based ‘Imposter’ chicken burger in the UK and Beyond Meat’s fried chicken in the US.
-Supermarket chains Tesco and Sainsbury’s even placed plant-based meat in the traditional meat aisle, nudging those who enjoy meat to try a more sustainable option instead.
+Burger King added the Impossible Whopper to its menu, and Carl’s Jr. added vegan options including a beyond burger.
+McDonald’s introduced a plant-based burger in Germany and parts of Canada.
+KFC tested the plant-based ‘Imposter’ chicken burger in the UK and Beyond Meat’s fried chicken here in the US.
+Qdoba announced that they were adding Impossible fajita bowls and burritos to all US locations.
+EU supermarket chains Tesco and Sainsbury’s even placed plant-based meat in the traditional meat aisle, nudging those who enjoy meat to try a more sustainable option instead.

 Backed by science